MattClarkson/CMakeTemplateRenamer/README.md

 * and the git history will be dropped
 * and if specified the new python module will be called bananamakerpython

-The reason for having CamelCase, lowercase and UPPERCASE is due to different naming conventions for shell script variables, file names etc.

 This script will work similarly for the other named template projects.
 You end up with a new project, that has all the features of your chosen template.